iifl-logo

 SLP before Supreme Court

+The local resident welfare associations, Federation of Noida Resident Welfare Associations (FONRWA) had filed a Public Interest Litigation ("PIL") in 2012 in the Allahabad High Court ("HC") challenging the validity of the Concession Agreement and seeking the Concession Agreement to be quashed.
 The Honble HC of Allahabad in a judgement dated October 26, 2016 held that the two specific provisions relating to levy and collection of fee to be inoperative but refused to quash the Concession Agreement.
 Consequently, collection of user fee from the users of the NOIDA Bridge was suspended from October 26, 2016.
-However, the Company continues to fulfil its obligations as per the Concession Agreement, including maintenance of Project Assets.
+However, the Company continues to maintain the Project Assets to the extent permitted by the available resources.

 The Company had challenged the HC Judgment before the Honble Supreme Court of India ("SC") by way of Special Leave Petition (SLP No. 33403 of 2016).
 The Honble SC had on November 11, 2016, passed an order in the aforesaid matter, requesting the Comptroller and Auditor General of India ("CAG") to assist the court in the matter by verifying the claim of the Company that the Total Cost of the Project has not been recovered in accordance with the terms of the Concession Agreement dated 12.11.1997.
 The CAG filed an Affidavit along with sealed cover report to SC on March 22, 2017.
 The CAG report clearly specified that Total Cost of Project had not been recovered by the Company.
 The CAG report also contained some other observations by the CAG, which were outside the scope of its remit.
 The SC Bench directed that the CAG Report be kept in a sealed cover and need not be provided to the Respondents in the case.
 The SC stated that the CAG report would continue to remain in a sealed cover.

-After lot of effort by the Company, the matter was last heard on July 27, 2023.
-As per the recorder, the Honble Supreme Court has requested the Learned Additional Solicitor General of India to examine the report submitted by the CAG and assist the Honble Supreme Court on next date ie September, 5, 2023.
+Subsequently, the matter was heard on July 27, 2023 and has been fixed for September 5, 2023.
+In the meanwhile, the Honble Supreme Court has requested the Learned Additional Solicitor General of India to examine the report submitted by the CAG and assist the Honble Supreme Court.

 The Judgment of the Honble HC of Allahabad had constituted a Change in Law as per the Concession Agreement, which obligates NOIDA to modify or cause to modify the Concession Agreement so as to place the Company in substantially the same legal, commercial and economic position as it was prior to such Change in Law.
 Accordingly, the Company had sent a proposal dated November 17, 2016 under Section 6.3B(a) of the Concession Agreement notifying NOIDA of the resultant Change in Law and occurrence of Events of Default.
 However, NOIDA failed to take any steps in pursuance of the said proposal.
 The Company then sent a Notice of Arbitration to NOIDA on February 14, 2017 pursuant to Section 26.1 of the Concession Agreement.
 The Company had appointed Mr. Justice Vikramajit Sen (Retd.) as its designated Arbitrator.
 However, NOIDA had not nominated its Arbitrator.
 In light of the foregoing, the Company had filed a petition on July 20, 2017 under Section 11(4) of the Arbitration and Conciliation Act, 1996 ("A & C Act") in the Honble HC of Delhi which heard the said petition on October 24, 2017 and appointed Mr. Justice S.B Sinha (Retd.) as the Arbitrator on NOIDAs behalf.
 The Arbitral Panel comprising of Mr. Justice (Retd.)
 Satya Brata Sinha and Mr. Justice (Retd.)
 Vikramjit Sen and Honble Justice (Retd.)
 R.C.
 Lahoti as Presiding Arbitrator had been constituted on November 15, 2017.
 At the preliminary hearing of the Arbitral Tribunal on December 2, 2017, schedule of steps to be followed upon had been agreed upon.